tattn/SwipeTransition/README.md

 ## Swipe back

-*Notes: when you use `AutoSwipeBack.framework`, these are unnecessary.*
+*Notes: if you use `AutoSwipeBack.framework`, these are unnecessary.*

 Just use `SwipeBackNavigationController` instead of `UINavigationController`.
 Of course, you can set it with Interface Builder.